How to Get Started Drug Testing

-One of our goals is to help you create and implement your organizations drug free workplace program and drug testing is an essential component to having an effective drug free workplace.
-Here are some of the core issues you will need to consider when setting up your drug testing program.
+One of our goals is to help you create and implement your organization's drug free workplace program and drug testing is an essential component to having an effective drug free workplace.

 Meeting your Industry Standards

 Begin by finding out what your industry standards are for drug testing.
 Standards can vary from industry to industry.
-If there are no federal, state or industry standards then you can create your own testing guidelines.
+If there are no federal, state or industry standards, you may create your own testing guidelines.

-We recommend you refer to SAMSHA the Substance Abuse and Mental Health Services Administration because they set the standards for drug testing.
-On the other hand, if you are a federally regulated company, your requirements will be dictated by the regulatory agency you are affiliated with e.g. the U.S. Department of Transportation is the federal agency that provides transportation regulations for our nation as a whole because they are concerned about public safety as well as employer and employee safety.
+We recommend you refer to the Substance Abuse and Mental Health Services Administration (SAMHSA) because they set the standards for drug testing.
+On the other hand, if you are a federally regulated company, your requirements will be dictated by the regulatory agency you are affiliated with.
+For example, the U.S. Department of Transportation is the federal agency that provides transportation regulations for our nation as a whole because they are concerned about public safety as well as employer and employee safety.

 For this reason, transportation companies will have more extensive standards to comply with than other industries.

 Types of Drugs Being Tested

 There are many drugs that you can test for.
 One way to narrow it down, is to find out what drugs are most likely to be abused in your industry and in your area of the country.

 We provide training for companies that will help them to understand the current trends.
 Currentlym the Substance Abuse and Mental Health Services Administration (SAMHSA) recommends employers test for what are called the “SAMHSA 5”

 While private employers are not required to follow SAMHSA guidelines, doing so will help them to stay on safe legal ground.
 Court decisions have supported following the SAMHSA guidelines.